Home /Compare /Orchid vs Lilac

 Can you use orchid and lilac together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.30:1.
-Use orchid as the dominant/darker color and lilac as the accent or highlight.
+Yes.
+Both orchid and lilac are magenta shades, so they pair naturally in a monochromatic palette.
+Use orchid as the dominant color and lilac as the accent or highlight.

 What is the hex code for orchid?+